feven-NIT/cicd-devsec-ops/README.md

 Replace random_string by hello instead of e and click on commit changes.
 Nos click on Pull Requests > New Pull Request.
 On The left select merge into: gitea:main.
-Click on New Pull Request.
+Click on New Pull Request> Create Pull Request.
 Then you should see in openshift that the pipeline as been triggered